 The ancient classical Ayurveda text, Caraka Samhita, states that there are two kinds of Ojas.

-- The Ojas that can be built up or depleted though food, lifestyle, meditation, relates directly to dhatu (tissue) metabolism and kapha dosha.
+- The Ojas that can be built up or depleted though food, lifestyle, meditation, relate directly to dhatu (tissue) metabolism and kapha dosha.
 This form of Ojas is not fixed and can be increased though food.
-This Ojas help us to resist disease, environmental changes and increase longevity (4).
+These Ojas help us to resist disease, and environmental changes and increase longevity (4).

 Agni (digestive fire)